 MALLE MILE INCEPTION

 Since the inception of the event, the scale has grown and there is now a full weekend of events.
 Outside of the Sprint, the Hill climb is the next biggest attraction, a longer arguably faster chase up a not insignificant incline.
-There are a hardy bunch of lunatics ready to take part in the moto polo, as well as the Malle 100, which is raced on a 1-mile dirt track with a Le Mans style start.
+There are a hardy bunch of lunatics ready to take part in the moto polo, as well as the Malle 100, which is raced on a one-mile dirt track circuit with a Le Mans style race start.

 The two-wheeled action also includes a trials area and the Zero cc race for those brave (stupid), enough to want to race a 2-mile off-road course using only their leg powered machines.
 This year there was also a special ‘Midnight Mile’ open only to electric bikes, which turned out to be a cross between a bike race and an 80’s neon disco!